When Is It Safe to Swim?—Staying Healthy and Safe in Recreational Waters

 The most common illness due to recreational water exposure is diarrhea.
 Water contaminated with fecal matter can feature various pathogens; some of these pathogens can cause diarrhea, though more serious illnesses can also occur.
 Skin irritation or rashes are also a common result of recreational water contamination.
 Weather, climate and water chemistry play a large role in the prevalence and impacts of biological contaminants.
 [5]

-You can read more about common biological contaminants and the associated risks.
+You can read more about common biological contaminants and the associated risks and treatment methods.

 Fun Fact: People typically have about 0.14 grams of fecal matter on their bodies at any given time.
 This matter can wash off of swimmers' bodies and contaminate the water.
 [6]